 There are enough things to do in Thessaloniki to warrant you spending a long weekend in Greece’s second city.
-While Thessaloniki may not have the same concentration of ruins and archaeological sites as Athens, or the idyllic beaches and coastlines of the Greek islands, the city has a rich and diverse history that dates back thousands of years.
+Thessaloniki may not have the same concentration of ruins and archaeological sites as Athens, or the idyllic beaches and coastlines of the Greek islands.
+However, the city has a rich and diverse history that dates back thousands of years.

 - 1 Best Things to do in Thessaloniki